KirthiRaman/python/README.md

 NOTE:  IF ANYONE LOOKED AT THIS CODE BEFORE 9:30 AM (EST) THEN YOU WERE LOOKING AT A BUGGY WRONG VERSION OF THE CODE
       THIS ONE STILL MISSES THE LIST OF PATH IN THE RESULTS.
       PLEASE LOOK AT THE results.txt FOR THE GIVEN INPUT

+I checked the results several times, and figured that the sorted input through C program and python was giving wrong results.
+I just used Java to sort those input and created sorted_input.txt.

+Using that sorted_input.txt, I could get the results (which is more accurate)